-Bartlett, Tenn., February 14 – USA Cheer has announced the teams that will represent the U.S. National Teams in the dance divisions at the International Cheer Union (ICU) World Championships in April.
+Bartlett, Tenn., February 14 – USA Cheer has selected the teams that will represent the U.S. National Teams in the Team CHeer Pom, Jazz and Hip Hop divisions at the International Cheer Union (ICU) World Championships in April.
 The competition will take place at the ESPN Wide World of Sports Complex on the grounds of the Walt Disney World® Resort in Florida on April 26, 2017.

 The ICU is the international governing body for cheer, and is comprised of 110 Member Nations.
 Their World Championship hosts athletes from around the globe, and in 2016 hosted more than 70 nations.
 The U.S. National dance teams have taken home 18 gold medals and 4 silver medals in the last 8 years.

-The University of Kentucky will represent the U.S. National team in the Premier Hip Hop and Pom divisions.
-The UK dance team has placed in the Top 5 in Hip Hop for the past three years at the UDA College Nationals Dance Team Championship, and placed in the Top 4 in Pom this year.
+The University of Kentucky will represent the U.S. National team in the World Championships Hip Hop and Pom divisions.
+Over the past three years, The University of Kentucky has placed in the Top 5 in Hip Hop for the past three years at the UDA College Nationals Dance Team Championship, and placed in the Top 4 in Pom this year.
 Throughout the year, they support the athletic teams at UK football games, men’s and women’s basketball games, and make special appearances on behalf of the university.
 The team maintains an average GPA of 3.46.

 Arizona State University will represent the U.S. National team in the Premier Jazz division.
 With a long history of being in the top of the rankings at UDA College Nationals Dance Team Championship, ASU has consistently placed in the Top 5 for several years.
 They also represented the U.S. National team in 2013, and earned a Gold Medal for the United States.

-Dawn Walters, the Head Coach for the UK Dance Team is also enthusiastic.
+Dawn Walters, the Head Coach for the University of Kentucky is also enthusiastic.
 “I am so thrilled to have this incredible opportunity to represent our country as the U.S. National Team in both Hip Hop and Pom,” says Dawn.
 “I am so proud of my kids for their performances at UDA College Nationals last month and thrilled that they get another chance to perform this season on an international level.
-This is a Dance Coach’s dream!”
+This is a Coach’s dream!”

-This sentiment is echoed by the coach of ASU’s dance team, April Hoffman.
-“I am beyond excited and proud of my dance team for their hard work leading up to Nationals, and to be selected as part of the U.S. National Team for Jazz is such an honor.
+This sentiment is echoed by the coach of Arizona State University, April Hoffman.
+“I am beyond excited and proud of my team for their hard work leading up to Nationals, and to be selected as part of the U.S. National Team for Jazz is such an honor.
 I’m grateful to lead them as ambassadors of our country at the International Cheer Union in April.”